Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	288C
 	bits 0:15
 		osd ?? unknown
-		Appears to affect the osd position stability.
-The higher the value the more unstable it becomes.
+		Appears to affect the woke osd position stability.
+The higher the woke value the more unstable it becomes.
 Decoder output remains stable.

 	bits 16:31